 7.1.
 Publish an item to a Project that contains an item with the same name

-If you are publishing an item to another project for the first time, then the item will be copied and either get a name with the suffix 1, or if the name ends in a number, this number will increment by one.
+When you are publishing an item to another project for the first time, the item is copied with the same name.
+If a file with the same name already exists, the published file will get a name with the suffix 1, or will increment by one if the name ends in a number.

-If you are publishing to the same project for more than one time, then the previously published item in the target project will be overwritten by the new published item.
+Publishing creates a relationship between the source and published files.
+When you publish the same file to the same project more than once, the previously published file will be overwritten by the new version.

 8. See also

 - Video: Introduction to Dundas BI

 - Set or reset the default time dimension

 - Manage projects and the file system